-Swier Law Firm Founder and Managing Member Scott Swier is quoted in a recent Associated Press article.
+Swier Law Firm Founder and Managing Member Scott Swier is featured in a recent Associated Press article.
 The article, "Exes and Taxes: How the Tax Overhaul Will Alter Alimony," reviews how Congress' tax overhaul is poised to reach virtually every corner of Amercan life - even divorce.

 The article states, "Republicans delivered their sweeping plan . . . into law Friday.
 One provision scraps the 75-year-old tax deduction for alimony payments.
 The new rules won't affect anyone who divorces or signs a separation agreement before 2019."